elinekupers/vcd-stim/README.md

 ## Terminology

 * `Monitor refresh rate:` The rate by which a monitor runs vertical retrace (VBL).
-For example, BOLD screen monitor refresh is (approximately) 120 Hz (for reference: 6 frames = (1000/120)*6 = 50 ms).
+For example, BOLD screen monitor refresh is (approximately) 120 Hz (for reference: 6 frames = (1000/120) x 6 = 50 ms).
 Most standard monitors have a refresh rate of about 60 Hz.
 But other rates are possible, like 75 Hz, 85 Hz.
 * `Frames / frame rate / frame duration:` Because we present our stimuli at a slower rate than the monitor refresh rate, we “bundle” or “skip” several monitor refreshes into a “frame”.
 We run our stimuli at 30 Hz, so we bundle 4 120 Hz (BOLDscreen) monitor refreshes or 2 60 Hz (regular LCD) monitor refreshes.
 * `Stimulus:` Either the thing on the left, right, or centrally positioned.
 There can be two stimuli on the screen simultaneously.
 * `Session:` The 2-3 hr scan session at the MRI scanner